mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Turn an enemy minion's space into Shadow Creep.
 Draw a card.

 name:     Storm Clone<br>
-text:     Clone your general on a random nearby tile.
+text:     Clone your General onto a random nearby tile.
 Put a Knucklestorm into your hand.

 name:     Touch of Despair<br>
 text:     Give all enemy minions -1⚔️/-1❤️ for every Pillar on the field.